 This will allow us to develop a universal solution as much as possible.
 Allowing to reduce frequent problems in countries that need to solve a housing deficit due to various origins such as an emergency (earthquakes, health, migration, war, among others).

 The houses are built through robot-controlled extrusion (patentable) of a unique concrete mix, specially designed for this purpose (patentable).
 A 3D design is developed, which is printed layer by layer.
 With our technology it is possible to build the thick work (walls) of a 50m2 solid house in 24 hours, compared to the 288 hours (12 days) that it would take if we used traditional construction methods.

-We are a company established in Chile, in the commune of Talca, in the region of Maule.
+We are an international project in Chile and in Germany, in the commune of Talca, in the region of Maule.

 Matias Devia (Chile)